Common Names

 For Healthcare Professionals

-Chitosan (KY-to-san) is a derivative of chitin, extracted from the exoskeleton of crustaceans, including shrimp, lobster, and clams, and from the cell wall of Reishi mushrooms (13).
+Chitosan (KY-to-san) is a derivative of chitin, extracted from the exoskeleton of crustaceans, including shrimp, lobster, and clams, and from the cell wall of reishi mushrooms (13).
 Chitosan is used as an excipient in pharmaceutical formulations and in biomedical applications including wound dressings.
 It is also made into an edible film to protect food from spoilage (1).
-Chitosan is marketed as an all-natural marine fiber for weight loss management and to manage cholesterol.
+Chitosan is marketed as an all-natural marine fiber to help manage weight and cholesterol.

 Animal models suggest antiobesity properties with chitosan (14) (15) (16) (17) and derivative products (18) (19).
 In one animal study, a combination of capsaicin and chitosan increased this activity (20).

-Chitosan may increase total plasma antioxidant activity and lower the indices of oxidative stress in humans (9).
-Limited clinical data are available regarding efficacy for anemia or chronic renal failure, although chitosan did show benefit in a small randomized study (10).
+Chitosan may increase total plasma antioxidant activity and lower oxidative stress (9).
+Limited clinical data are available regarding efficacy for anemia or chronic renal failure (10).

 Reported adverse events include constipation and gastrointestinal distress (2).
 Patients allergic to shellfish or mushrooms should use related supplements with caution.